 Hemp seed oil is inexpensive and easily accessible, a low-cost commodity with a potentially high-profit margin.
 The low cost, easy access, and similar origin make it easy for companies to produce “counterfeit” CBD and take advantage of unsuspecting customers.

 Protecting Yourself from Deceptive Marketing Practices

-Unfortunately, many others are intentionally blurring the distinctions between CBD-rich hemp oil and hemp seed oil hoping to profit from consumers interested in CBD.
+Unfortunately, many others are intentionally blurring the distinctions between hemp seed oil and CBD-rich oil hoping to profit from consumers interested in CBD.
 Even experienced CBD users can be misled.
-You can protect yourself from purchasing an inferior product by knowing what to look for when reading manufacturer descriptions, vendor websites, and product labels.
+You can protect yourself from purchasing an inferior product by knowing what to look for when reading manufacturer descriptions, vendor websites, and product labels in the United States sometimes labeled as “cannabis sativa seed oil,” are commonly found in the grocery aisles.
 Consider the value of the following suggestions:

 Identify How Much CBD Your Product Contains